If you're here for the greatest Chinese Chicken Salad recipe you'll ever make, hit that "jump" button. Otherwise, I have a story, ok? Ok.

 Chinese Chicken Salad Ingredients Notes and Resources

 - Purple cabbage adds color, which is a visual aesthetic thing, but also an indicator of nutrient density.
-Purple cabbage is available in every grocery store.
+Purple cabbage is available year-round in every grocery store.

 - Carrots.
 I used red carrots for nothing else than their color.